-As a parent for a 5th grader, I know what each of you are feeling.
-Unfortunately, I air with the parents on this:) Trust me the school year will go by as quickly as it has started.
-However, parents you are wondering what do I do to get my child ready for B2S (Back 2 School).
+The school year will go by as quickly as it has started.
+However, parents wonder what I need to get my child ready for B2S (Back 2 School).
 Since Covid19, they have been at home and living their best life to an extent away from school but probably missing their friends.
 They have been allowed to go to bed late, eat anything, play video games, be on social media, and watch as much Netflix as possible.
 They have been totally out of sync ever since school has ended.
 Now you need to get them back in a routine and ready for the first day of school.

-Here are 5 essential tips for you parents as you prepare for the first day of school:
+Here are five essential tips for parents as you prepare for the first day of school:

-- Set-up bedtime and wake-up routine in advance.
+- Schedule a bedtime and wake-up routine in advance.
 This is very important and will be your guide as your child get ready for school.
-A goodnight rest is essential for their learning and performance in the classroom.
+A goodnight rest is essential for their learning and performance in the classroom and online.

 - Organize school clothing in advance.
-Decide in advance what you are donating and keeping.
-Nothing is more stressful for your child having to search through a pile of clothes that doesn’t fit them anymore.
-Teach them to prep the night before, so they can have a leisurely morning.
+Decide in advance what you are donating and keeping in regards to clothes.
+Nothing is more stressful for your child, having to search through a pile of clothes that don’t fit them anymore.
+Teach them to prep the night before so that they can have a leisurely morning.
 This applies to both in-person and virtual learning.
 We definitely can’t have our children lounging in pajamas all day long.

 - Plan healthy lunches and snacks.
-All summer they have probably been eating junk food, but don’t worry there is still time to get them back on track.
-Make sure your child has a balanced meal of fruits, veggies, and wholesome items such as grains and meat.
-This will allow for energy to fuel their brains for learning.
+They have probably been eating junk food all summer, but don’t worry; there is still time to get back on track.
+Ensure your child has a balanced meal of fruits, veggies, and wholesome items such as grains and meat.
+The healthy eating will allow for energy to fuel their brains for learning.

-- Set-up a Central Area.
-It is important to have a place where you can post important information for your child’s school.
-For example, school calendars, menu, due dates for projects, and any other essentials.
-Keep that area clutter free and updated.
+- Designate a Central Area.
+It is essential to have a place where you can post important information for your child’s school, such as school calendars, menu, due dates for projects, and any other important documents.
+Keep that area clutter-free and updated.
 This will help your family stay on track during the school year.

 - Talk to your child about bullying.
-Unfortunately, bullying is on the rise in our schools and there is no way to avoid it but by informing our children and ensuring them that they have a safe place to report.
-Let them know they should never be scared to report any bullying, especially if it is being done to them.
-Provide a safe haven at home for your child to come and talk to you without any judgement.
+Unfortunately, cyberbullying ison the rise in our schools, and there is no way to avoid it but by informing our children and ensuring that they have a safe place to report.
+Let them know they should never be scared to report any bullying, mostly if done to them.
+Provide a haven at home for your child to come and talk to you without any judgment.

 I hope you will find these tips helpful as you get going with the school year.
-Make sure to stay involve through the school year and know your child’s teacher.
-Be an active parent or guardian in the learning and you will see your child soar.
+Make sure to stay involved throughout the school year and know your child’s teacher.
+Be an active parent or guardian in the learning, and you will see your child soar.